jjloomis/soundslides-basics/glossary.md

 ## publish\_to\_web folder

-Soundslides finished product folder that contains all files and folders necessary to deliver your project via the web.
+Soundslides finished product folder.
+Contains all files and folders necessary to deliver your project via the web.

 ## SSPROJ